-It’s my birthday week, and I always have to try something crazy and completely Brianna to celebrate. :) These cupcakes are this year’s lucky winners!
+It’s my birthday week, and I always have to try some crazy new recipe to celebrate. :) These cupcakes are this year’s lucky winners!

 They’re really not as crazy as they sound, though.
 Both recipes already contain powdered sugar, so it was pretty simple to take my favorite puppy chow flavors and put them in cupcake form!
 Topped with some actual puppy chow pieces and a nice sprinkle of powdered sugar, these cute cupcakes are everything I love in one bite.

 I’m a vanilla kind of girl, and since classic puppy chow calls for plain Rice Chex, a vanilla cupcake base seemed fitting for this recipe.

 The vanilla cupcakes are filled with decadent peanut butter filling similar to the kind you find in chocolate-covered truffles at Christmastime.
 So sweet and creamy!